Library > Lead Generation

 What is Lead Generation?

-Lead generation is the process of attracting and converting strangers into someone who has indicated an interest in your company's product or service.
+Lead generation (lead gen) is the process of attracting and converting strangers into someone who has indicated an interest in your company's product or service.
 In simpler terms, it's the way you gather potential customers' contact information so you can nurture them into becoming full-fledged clients.
 This process values quality over quantity—identifying those who are genuinely interested and likely to become paying customers.

 First and foremost, it drives revenue growth.
 The more leads a business can generate, the higher the potential for sales and revenue growth.
 Leads are the first step in the sales funnel, and without them, the funnel dries up.